hallon-heyman/katacoda-scenarios/hallon123/step5.md

 There is much you can do with splunk and we wont have time to go through all right now.
 ## close down
 When you are done with this tutorial you want to make sure that you close down the container.
-This can be done by wrriting `docker container ls` and copying the unique idnetifier for the splunk container.
-And the executing the command `docker stop <id of container>` and if you want to you can also remove the container with `docker rm <id of container>`
+This can be done by writing `docker container ls` and copying the unique idnetifier for the splunk container.
+And then executing the command `docker stop <id of container>` and if you want to you can also remove the container with `docker rm <id of container>`.